Nursery

 Curriculum

-During Spring 2, children will explore the minibeasts topic through stories, songs, role play and hands-on experiences.
-The key text will be What the Ladybird Heard, supported by a range of fiction and non-fiction texts including The Very Hungry Caterpillar, Mad about Minibeasts and Ten Little Minibeasts.
+During Summer 1 , children will explore different occupations, growing up and how to look after plants through stories, songs, role play and hands-on experiences.
+The key text will be The very busy Spider, supported by a range of fiction and non-fiction texts including The Very Hungry Caterpillar, Mad about Minibeasts and Ten Little Minibeasts.

 Special Experiences